Policy: Policy 7-5-5: Institutional Student Fee Policy Date Adopted: Apr 10, 2009

 5. For new courses offered with a course fee of $50 or less, temporary approval may be authorized by the President for a period not to exceed one year.

-6. The office of the vice president for academic and student affairs is responsible for listing the correct, approved fees on class schedule publications and in PeopleSoft.
+6. The Controller's Office, in conjunction with Admissions & Records, is responsible for listing the correct, approved fees on college publications website and in PeopleSoft.

 Section 4: Disclosure Requirements

-1. The official listing of the approved student and special course fees is maintained in the office of the vice president of finance and administrative services.
+1. The official listing of the approved student and special course fees is maintained in the office of the Chief Financial Officer.

 Section 5: Review of Fees and Expenditures

-1. During September of each year, the vice president of finance and administrative services will provide a copy of the student and special course fee master list to each academic director or responsible party.
+1. During September of each year, the Chief Financial Officer will provide a copy of the student and special course fee master list to each academic director or responsible party.
 The area or individual responsible for the fee will review fee account fund balances.
 Further, the amount of the fee, the account to which fees are posted, and the expenditures from the fee accounts will be reviewed.
 Any adjustments will be initiated from this review by the director, dean and/or responsible party, including decreasing or eliminating the fee.

 1. Funds generated by the Technology Fee-Regular must be used directly for the betterment of the students educational experience.
 Funds may be used for any technology-related expenditure, including, but not limited to equipment, associated software and licensing, Internet and Web-related support, user services/help desk support, lab support, lab coordinators and assistants, electronic library media, enhanced instructional technology for classrooms and labs, and distance education/interactive video equipment and facilitators.